Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24

-In this text, we generalise the neighbourhood method to nice, self-dual \svoa{}s and classify them in central charge~$24$ by enumerating neighbouring pairs (in the sense of the $\Z_2$-orbifold construction) of nice, self-dual \voa{}s.
-This is achieved by explicitly realising the automorphism groups of the latter \cite{BLS22}.
+In this text, we generalise the neighbourhood method to nice, self-dual \svoa{}s of central charge $c\in8\Ns$ (see \autoref{prop:neighbourhood}) and classify them for $c=24$ by enumerating neighbouring pairs ($\Z_2$-orbifold constructions) of nice, self-dual \voa{}s, i.e.\ the Schellekens \voa{}s.
+To this end, we explicitly realise the automorphism groups of the latter \cite{BLS23}.

-We find $969$ such \svoa{}s, in addition to the $71$ Schellekens \voa{}s: \begin{thn*}[Classification, \autoref{thm:class}] Up to isomorphism, there are exactly 968 nice, self-dual \svoa{}s of central charge~24 for which the weight-1 space or that of the canonically twisted module is non-zero.
+We find $969$ such \svoa{}s, in addition to the $71$ (purely even) Schellekens \voa{}s: \begin{thn*}[Classification, \autoref{thm:class}] Up to isomorphism, there are exactly 968 nice, self-dual \svoa{}s of central charge~24 for which the weight-1 space or that of the canonically twisted module is non-zero.

-In addition, there is the \svoa{} $\VB\otimes F$ obtained by tensoring the shorter moonshine module with a free fermion. \end{thn*} We cannot exclude the possibility that there are fake copies of $\VB\otimes F$, analogously to the moonshine uniqueness problem in the bosonic case.
+In addition, there is the nice, self-dual \svoa{} $\VB\otimes F$ of central charge 24 obtained by tensoring the shorter moonshine module with a free fermion. \end{thn*} We cannot exclude the possibility that there are fake copies of $\VB\otimes F$, analogously to the moonshine uniqueness problem in the bosonic case.